Sundari Nanda: Enlightenment

 One day, the Buddha requested all the bhikkhunis to come to him individually, to receive his teaching, but Nanda did not obey.
 The Buddha let her be called explicitly, and then she presented herself, in an ashamed and anxious demeanour.
 The Buddha addressed her and appealed to all of her positive qualities so that Nanda willingly listened to him and delighted in his words.
 He knew that the conversation had raised her spirits and had made her joyful and ready to accept his teaching.
 Since Nanda was so preoccupied with her physical beauty, the Buddha used his psychic powers to conjure the vision of a woman more beautiful than Nanda, who then aged quickly and visibly in front of her own eyes.
 As a result, Nanda could see, in a short time span, what could otherwise only be noticed in humans in a time span of decades: the recession of youth and beauty, the decay, the appearance of aging, such as wrinkles and gray hair.
 This vision affected Nanda deeply; she was shaken to the core.

 After having shown Nanda this confronting image, the Buddha could explain the law of impermanence to her in such a manner that she grasped its truth completely, and thereby attained the supreme bliss of nibbana.

-Later the Buddha recognised his half-sister as being the foremost amongst bhikkunis who practiced Jhana.As she wished it before Padumuttara Buddha.
+Later the Buddha recognised his half-sister as being the foremost amongst bhikkunis who practiced Jhana as she had wished it before Padumuttara Buddha.
 This meant that she not only followed the analytical way of insight, but emphasised the experience of tranquillity.
 Enjoying this pure well-being, she no longer needed any sensual enjoyments and soon found inner peace, despite having become a member of the sangha out of attachment to her relatives.